sanikatare/SHL-Assignment/README.md

-# SHL Assessment Recommendation Agent — Full Project
+# SHL - Assessment Recommendation Agent

 A conversational agent that recommends SHL assessments based on hiring requirements.
 This repo contains three pieces: